hms-dbmi/4DN_dcic-website/README.md

 #### Setup

-Requires Jekyll 3.0.0 and the Github Pages configuration.
+Requires Jekyll 3.0.0 (or later) and the Github Pages configuration.

 ```ShellSession
 $ gem install github-pages
 ```

+Note that the above command will also install Jekyll.

 #### Generate and/or Serve Site